Lange-Fuhs Cancer Center

 Our highly qualified staff partners with patients and their loved ones to provide supportive, individualized care every step of the way.

 The Lange-Fuhs Cancer Center strives to be the area leader to those affected by cancer and blood disorders.

-The Lange-Fuhs Cancer Center, located at Memorial Hospital's Dorbett Street entrance, combines top quality medical oncology and radiation services with integrative medicine in a warm, peaceful environment.
-The team of physicians, nurses, pharmacists, and therapists is truly committed to superior, compassionate, individualized care while embracing both conventional and complementary therapies.
+The Lange-Fuhs Cancer Center, located at Memorial Hospital's Dorbett Street entrance, combines top quality medical oncology and radiation oncology services with integrative medicine in a warm, peaceful environment.
+The team of physicians, the nurse practitioner, nurses, pharmacists, social worker, and therapists are truly committed to superior, compassionate, individualized care while embracing both conventional and complementary therapies.